Parenting Foster Kids with Challenging Behaviors

 - Parenting Toolkit for Harder to Parent Kids (1 hr. downloadable course from our online education program)

 - De-Escalation Techniques For Parents of Kids Who Have Experienced Trauma (1 hr. radio interview)

-Scroll down to the bottom of the page for more resources that Creating a Family offers in the form of blogs, radio interviews/podcasts, tip sheets, fact sheets, and Q & A’s with experts on the topic of Parenting Kids with Challenging Behaviors.
+Scroll down to the bottom of the page for more resources that Creating a Family offers in the form of blogs, radio interviews/podcasts, tip sheets, fact sheets, and Q & A’s with experts for support in Parenting Kids with Challenging Behaviors.